joshmoody24/joshmoody.org/src/content/blog/data-science-variable-naming-problem.md

 ![A spectrum with software engineering on the left and mathematics on the right.
 Data science is much closer to mathematics](/data-sci-spectrum-false.webp)

-But I think data science is closer to the middle mathematics/programming spectrum.
+But I think data science is closer to the middle of the mathematics/programming spectrum.

 ![A spectrum with software engineering on the left and mathematics on the right.
 Data science is in the center](/data-sci-spectrum-true.webp)